Shaka-n/Shaka-n/README.md

 My name is Garen, my friends call me Stefan.
-I'm a software engineer.
-If you want a showcase piece, check out my Sailboat Simulator.
-Over-ambitious, and a bit silly, I think it's a great example of moving from theory to proof-of-concept.
+I'm a software engineer and bootcamp grad.
+My most recent project is a Discord bot.